Oppositions

 We represent our clients before the EPO Opposition Divisions and Boards of Appeal both in written proceedings and oral proceedings.

-opposition against a European patent may be filed within 9 months after publication of the mention of the grant in the European Patent Bulletin (Art.
+An opposition against a European patent may be filed within 9 months after publication of the mention of the grant in the European Patent Bulletin (Art.
 99-EPC).
 Outcome of these proceedings is binding over states where the European patent has taken effect.
 Thus, it is sometimes more attractive to initiate opposition proceedings before the EPO rather than initiating a nullity action in national level.
-Grounds for revocation before the EPO are somewhat more limited as compared to the national legislation.
+Grounds for an opposition against a European patent can be summerized as follows:

 These can be summarized as;